huangkan2020/huangkan2020.github.io/index.md

 <br/>

 **Kan Huang** is currently a Leturer in *School of Information Engineering at Shanghai Maritime University, Shanghai, China*.
 He received the B.S. degree from East China Normal University, Shanghai, China, in 2011, and received his Ph.D degree from the University of Chinese Academy of Sciences, Beijing, China, in 2017.
+He has also been a visiting student at Nanyang Technological University, Singapore, a postdoctoral researcher at Peking University, China, and a visiting scholar at Tsinghua University, China.

 I am recruiting master students every year.
 Welcome to contact me if you have strong interest in my research fields.